 What does product liability insurance cover?

-Product liability insurance covers you for personal injuries and damage to property caused by your products.
+Products liability insurance covers you for personal injuries and damage to property caused by your products to third parties.
 It also covers you if the products you have sold were sourced from outside the EU or if their manufacturer has gone out of business.
 Products liability insurance shouldn’t be confused with product warranties or guarantees, which can provide protection in the event of a product failing to perform its intended function to the expected standard.
 If a product causes someone an injury or damages their property, the claim would be covered under products liability insurance.